pfrazee/local/README.md

 ## Overview

 Local.js is an open-source security and IPC framework for socially-shareable Web plugins.
 It provides an Ajax interface for communicating interchangeably with javascript functions, parallel threads, and network peers.
-It also includes tools for managing and securing Web Workers, and for exchanging and querying against links.
+It also includes tools for managing and securing Web Workers, for emitting and subscribing to Server-Sent Events, and for exchanging and querying against links.

 ### Examples